After Country Garden debt deal, focus shifts to China property recovery prospects

 ($1 = 7.2606 Chinese yuan)

-(Reporting by Xie Yu in Hong Kong, Carolina Mandl in New York and Joe Cash in Beijing; Writing by Sumeet Chatterjee; Editing by Edwina Gibbs)
+(Reporting by Xie Yu in Hong Kong, Carolina Mandl in New York and Joe Cash in Beijing; Writing by Sumeet Chatterjee; Editing by Edwina Gibbs and Lincoln Feast)

 ((sumeet.chatterjee@thomsonreuters.com; +852 3462 7757;))